If a pod displays “Poor health” and you are noticing an impact, there are a few steps you can take to improve its health:

 - Homes with dense walls need pods closer together than those with lighter construction.

-- Even moving a pod to an opposite wall in the same room can sometime help create a stronger and more reliable connection for that pod.
+- Even moving a pod to an opposite wall in the same room can sometimes help create a stronger and more reliable connection for that pod.

 - Place the pods on the inside walls of the home, to build a strong core network to improve performance.